lukosan/gradle-local-dependencies-plugin/README.md

 ## Using the plugin

-Given a project "web-server" which depends upon another project "domain-model", that are both cloned into the same parent folder.
+Given a project "web-server" which depends upon another project "domain-model".
 Each has its own build.gradle file.
 You only need to add and configure the plugin in the build.gradle file of the "web-server" project.

 To configure the plugin: